HirbodBehnam/Netboot-Imager-Tutorial/README.md

 #### Bind Shell

-Another feature which I find very useful is a bind shell which can be used to get shell from all remote computers from any other remote computer.
+Another feature which I find very useful is a bind shell which can be used to gcet shell from all remote computers from any other remote computer.
 However, this feature must only be used __ONLY AND ONLY__ if your network is a local network and __NOTHING__ else can access it.
 These shells can accessed without username as password with root privileges.
 Be careful if you enable them.

 To enable a bind shell on port 12345 use this line after network initialization and driver loading in `init` script: